About Me

 I have a secret fascination with WWII (specifically German) history, and got my undergraduate degree from the University of Victoria in European History before moving to the University of British Columbia to get a second undergraduate degree in Elementary Education.
 My education degree was focused in inquiry-based learning, and I am a wholehearted believer in the power of inquiry in elementary education!

 I’ve taught in both private and public elementary schools in British Columbia, and know firsthand just how hard it can be to do all of the things that teachers are required to do.
-We are being asked to be literal superheroes: meet the educational, physical and social-emotional needs of a group of diverse learners all while balancing relationships (in and out of the classroom), creating an equitable and differentiated curriculum, and making sure the learning we are doing is FUN.
-Sometimes its just TOO MUCH!
+Teachers are being asked to be literal superheroes: meet the educational, physical, and social-emotional needs of a group of diverse learners, all while balancing relationships (in and out of the classroom), creating an equitable and differentiated curriculum, and making sure the learning we are doing is fun.
+It’s too much for one person to handle.

 Poet-Prints-About-Me.jpg